 This episode only emphasises why we need a socialist economy where the organised working class is in control, so that decisions can be taken to protect the health, safety, and wellbeing of ordinary people – not to protect the profits of the bosses.

-Will Collins, Leeds Marxists
+Callum Williams, Leeds Marxists

 First we had the farcical decision that Muslim families would not be allowed to visit their families, made in an announcement just two hours before the start of Eid celebrations.